VenkateshPolisetti/Tableau-project-Electric-vehicle-data-analysis-/README.md

 chart Requirement
 Total Vehicles by Model Year (From 2010 Onwards):

 1.Visualization: Line/ Area Chart
 Description: This chart will illustrate the distribution of electric vehicles over the years, starting from 2010, providing insights into the growth pattern and adoption trends.

 2. Total Vehicles by State:
 Visualization: Map Chart
 Description: This chart will showcase the geographical distribution of electric vehicles across different states, allowing for the identification of regions with higher adoption rates.

-3. Top 10 Total Vehicles by Make:
+4. Top 10 Total Vehicles by Make:
 Visualization: Bar Chart
 Description: Highlight the top 10 electric vehicle manufacturers based on the total number of vehicles, providing insights into the market dominance of specific brands.

-4. Total Vehicles by CAFV Eligibility:
+6. Total Vehicles by CAFV Eligibility:
 Visualization: Pie Chart or Donut Chart
 Description: Illustrate the proportion of electric vehicles that are eligible for Clean Alternative Fuel Vehicle (CAFV) incentives, aiding in understanding the impact of incentives on vehicle adoption.

-5. Top 10 Total Vehicles by Model:
+8. Top 10 Total Vehicles by Model:
 Visualization: Tree map
 Description: Highlight the top 10 electric vehicle models based on the total number of vehicles, offering insights into consumer preferences and popular models in the market.

-software used
+Software used

 1. MS OFFICE/ EXCEL: VERSION 2021